Equality Act 2010

 • advance equality of opportunity; and

-• foster good relations.
+• foster good relations

 Types of discrimination

 The Act also extends some of these protections to characteristics that previously were not covered by equality legislation.
-Employers and business owners now need to be aware of the seven different types of discrimination.
-These are:

-• Direct discrimination - where someone is treated less favourably than another person because of a protected characteristic.
+• Direct discrimination: Where someone is treated less favourably than another person because of a protected characteristic.

-• Associative discrimination - this is direct discrimination against someone because they are associated with another person who possesses a protected characteristic.
+• Associative discrimination: This is direct discrimination against someone because they are associated with another person who possesses a protected characteristic.

-• Discrimination by perception - this is direct discrimination against someone because others think that they possess a particular protected characteristic.
+• Discrimination by perception: This is direct discrimination against someone because others think that they possess a particular protected characteristic.
 They do not necessarily have to possess the characteristic, just be perceived to.

-• Indirect discrimination - this can occur when you have a rule or policy that applies to everyone but disadvantages a person with a particular protected characteristic.
+• Indirect discrimination: This can occur when you have a rule or policy that applies to everyone but disadvantages a person with a particular protected characteristic.

-• Harassment - this is behaviour that is deemed offensive by the recipient.
+• Harassment: This is behaviour that is deemed offensive by the recipient.
 Employees can now complain of the behaviour they find offensive even if it is not directed at them.

-• Victimisation - this occurs when someone is treated badly because they have made or supported a complaint or grievance under this legislation.
+• Victimisation: This occurs when someone is treated badly because they have made or supported a complaint or grievance under this legislation.